sage-suarez/online_virus_checker/README.md

 # online_virus_checker
 A simple virus detector website built using PHP, MySQL, and JavaScript.
-Completed as the final project in CS174.
+Completed to satisfy final project requirements for CS174 in Fall 2020.